Ezel (TV series): Ezel in other languages

 The movie has been sold to over 100 countries.

-Spin-offs
+Adaptations

 Armenia's leading TV channel, Shant TV, purchased the script rights to the show and produced its own TV series featuring local actors and actresses who resemble their Turkish peers.
 The Armenian producers hid the fact that the show was originally a Turkish production, fearing protests from the Armenian audience.

-The series was also adapted by Romanian TV channel Pro TV under the title Vlad.
+The series was also adapted into a Mexican telenovela Yago, and by Romanian TV channel Pro TV under the title Vlad.
+Also, an Iranian TV series with a similar story named Ghotbe Shomal (The North Pole) was adapted from the series. in 2024 it adapted as Gunaah by India's Disney+Hotstar.
+In 2025, the series was adapted into Arabic under the name "Aser" and the main cast played by notable Syrian and Lebanese cast.
+The show has been broadcast on the Arabic streaming platform Shahid since April 2025.